kubesail/kubesail-docs/docs/guides/pibox/rpiboot.md

 # Flashing your PiBox

-The PiBox is built around the [Raspberry Pi Compute Module 4](https://datasheets.raspberrypi.org/cm4/cm4-product-brief.pdf).
+The PiBox is built around the [Raspberry Pi 4 Compute Module](https://datasheets.raspberrypi.org/cm4/cm4-product-brief.pdf).
 The Compute Module has two options for boot storage: SD card or onboard flash (eMMC).
 You can use this guide to flash your Pi's eMMC.

 > Note: Unless you ordered your PiBox with no Compute Module (advanced users), then you received a PiBox with eMMC, and will need to use this guide to re-flash it.
 We only ship modules with onboard flash due to its substantially faster performance.